About the Department of Philosophy

 Teaching on undergraduate and postgraduate degrees is informed by our academics' latest research findings, providing our students with a dynamic environment of experimental thought and discussion in which to study.
 This is complemented by the work of our research postgraduates, who make a significant and valued contribution to the department's research culture.
-We have an active seminar programme, and in recent years, many of the world's leading philosophers have visited the department, including Laurie Paul (UNC Chapel Hill); John Hawthorne (Oxford/Rutgers) and Rae Langton (MIT).
+We have an active seminar programme, and in recent years, many of the world's leading philosophers have visited the department.

-Our student community is a busy and committed one, with a student-led Philosophy Society that organises social events, weekly lectures and other extracurricular activities.
-This includes a new philosophy magazine called 'Ad Absurdum' edited, and contributed to, by undergraduate and postgraduate students.
+Our student community is a busy and committed one, with a student-led Philosophy Society that organises regular social events and discussion forums.

 According to the latest QS ranking table we are among the top 100 philosophy departments in the world.